kutaceko/e2ee-chat-js/WARP.md

 Repository: e2ee-chat-js

 Overview
-- Minimal end-to-end encrypted (password-based) group chat.
+- End-to-end encrypted (password-based) group chat.
 The server only relays ciphertext; encryption happens in the browser using WebCrypto (AES-GCM) with a key derived via PBKDF2(SHA-256) from the shared room password.
 - Tech: Node.js (Express + ws), static frontend (HTML/CSS/JS), no build tooling, no test/lint setup.

 Commands